If you have a lot of trouble falling asleep at night or staying asleep through the night, maybe you’ve thought about using a sleep aid.

 - Women were more likely to use prescription sleep aids than men

-This piece will review different categories of sleep aids and explain how they work.
-It will also cover how to use sleep aids safely, what side effects to look out for, and healthy habits you can try (like making sure you have a comfortable mattress) before turning to sleep aids if you are not getting enough sleep at night.
+Below, we will review different categories of sleep aids and explain how they work.
+We will also cover how to use sleep aids safely, what side effects to look out for, and healthy habits you can try (like making sure you have a comfortable mattress) before turning to sleep aids if you are not getting enough sleep at night.

 There are a variety of sleep aids on the market.
 Three common categories of sleep aids are prescription sleep aids, over-the-counter sleep aids, and herbal or “natural” sleep remedies.
 Let’s take a closer look at each of these categories.